New FAQs pertaining to SGPH 2023 rule changes

-The Singapore Puzzle Hunt is created and organised by the Puzzlesmiths, a volunteer group of puzzle enthusiasts with over 30 years of combined experience in international puzzle hunts.
-(In other words, it's a secret.
-Take part and you'll find out!)
+The Singapore Puzzle Hunt is created and organised by the Puzzlesmiths, a volunteer group of puzzle enthusiasts with numerous years of combined experience in international puzzle hunts.

 Why are the Puzzlesmiths volunteering to organise this non-profit event?

-The Puzzlesmiths believe in growing a sizeable and strong puzzle community in Singapore.
-By creating a challenging annual puzzle event -- the Singapore Puzzle Hunt -- we hope to give local puzzle enthusiasts the opportunity and depth of an experience akin to those of international puzzle hunts.
-We hope you can take part, have a good time, get to know other puzzle enthusiasts, and grow our local puzzle community together.
+The Puzzlesmiths believe in growing a sizeable and strong puzzle hunt community in Singapore.
+By creating a challenging annual puzzle event — the Singapore Puzzle Hunt — we want to give local puzzle enthusiasts the opportunity to experience a hunt with depth akin to those of international puzzle hunts.
+We hope you can take part, have a good time, get to know other puzzle enthusiasts, and grow our local puzzle hunt community together.

 I played a number of Escape Rooms and Escape Games.
 Are the puzzles in the Singapore Puzzle Hunt going to be similar?